Tarot - Gateway to mystery and well-being

 In recent years the western esoteric tradition has been somewhat displaced by a rise in popularity of eastern philosophy and wisdom as evidenced by the wide practice of yoga, meditation, tai chi, qigong etc in western culture today.
 This has generally been a good thing, and for some people eastern philosophy has been a gateway to a whole new level of spiritual awareness and practice.
 Part of the success of eastern philosophy in the west is due to figures like Paramahansa Yogananda who brought eastern teachings to the USA in the 1920’s, and later the success of people like Ram Dass (formerly Richard Alpert) who after being spiritually awakened in India brought back to the USA what he learned there in the 1960s.

 In contrast the western esoteric tradition has had a lot less exposure, due largely to the fact that much of the western wisdom is occulted.
-The word occult literally means hidden, and the reason why it was hidden is easily understood in the context of two thousand years of Christianity, where it was extremely hazardous to entertain ideas not in accord with the dogma of the church.
+The word occult literally means hidden, and the reason why it was hidden is easily understood in the context of two thousand years dominated by aggressive Catholicism, where it was extremely hazardous to entertain ideas not in accord with the dogma of the church.
 For reasons of safety the western esoteric teachings were encoded into paintings such as Leonardo da Vinci’s Last Supper, the pictograms of Tarot, and secret texts such as The Emerald Tablets by Hermes Trismegistus (dating back at least to around 600 AD), the essence of which was published anonymously much later on in a book called the Kybalion in 1908.

 Tarot itself is an amalgam of numerology, astrology, Kabbala and Hermetic philosophy, which is thought to have it’s roots in Ancient Egypt, and given Graham Hancock’s work on pre-diluvial cultures*, possibly beyond.
 To study and practise Tarot is to be profoundly influenced and transformed by exposure to the images themselves, for the mind is metaphorical, analogical as well as literal in nature, and as such significant changes in consciousness can arise when working with the system.
 During times of sincere self-inquiry I have found the Tarot images themselves to have a healing effect on the psyche; the use of Tarot promotes an awakening to natural law and over time can help to bring us into an empowering and transformative relationship with existence.